JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

 - [Download from Marketplace](https://marketplace.visualstudio.com/items?itemName=DanielSanMedium.dscodegpt)

 ### Open VSX
-Or you can download the extension via Open VSX:
+You can download the extension via Open VSX:
 - [Download from Open VSX](https://open-vsx.org/extension/DanielSanMedium/dscodegpt)

 ## Cursor
 If you prefer to use Cursor, you can download it at this link: [Download](https://cursor.sh/)